The RTA oversees regional transit.

-The Regional Transit Authority was created by state law in December 2012 to coordinate, oversee and improve transit for Macomb, Oakland, Washtenaw, and Wayne Counties, including Detroit.
+The Regional Transit Authority was created by state law in December 2012 to coordinate, oversee and improve transit for Macomb, Oakland, Washtenaw, and Wayne Counties, including Detroit and Ann Arbor.

 - The RTA coordinates and oversees existing transit providers throughout the region, including DDOT, SMART, the People Mover, and AAATA.
-It does NOT replace or take over existing agencies (in the short or mid-term).
+It does NOT run transit or have any plans to replace or take over existing agencies.

 - The RTA is overseen by a Board of Directors appointed by the County Executives and Detroit’s Mayor.
 That board selects the CEO or General Manager to run daily operations and hire other staff.

 - The RTA is supported and advised by a Citizens Advisory Committee and a Providers Advisory Committee.

 - The RTA can propose to the voters new funding for regional transit, as it did in 2016, if all counties agree.

 - The RTA includes all of Macomb, Oakland, Washtenaw, and Wayne Counties, including Detroit.
 Other counties can join in.
 There is no provision for any city or county to leave.

 - The RTA was initially directed to plan, fund, and operate a Rapid Transit service along Woodward, Gratiot, and other major corridors.
 While plans were developed in 2015, they cannot be launched without additional funds raised.